docs

 gswarm --version

-If you prefer to build from source or want to contribute to the project:
+If you prefer to build from source or need a specific version:

 git clone https://github.com/Deep-Commit/gswarm.git